-20 SOS+) that included some missing day 0 biomarker information.
-The balanced subset 2 with no missing attribute information was selected to build the prognostic model.
-This selection was based on results comparing the correct prognosis between the 3 subsets tested and their corresponding ROC AUCs (Supplemental Table 3).
+Three data subsets were evaluated for model building.
+Subset one was an imbalanced dataset (8 SOS- vs 20 SOS+) that included some missing day 0 biomarker information, subset two was a balanced dataset (11 SOS- vs 13 SOS+) that included complete clinical and biomarker information, and subset three was a balanced dataset (21 SOS- vs 20 SOS+) that included some missing day 0 biomarker information.
+The balanced subset two with no missing attribute information was selected to build the prognostic model.
+This selection was based on results comparing the correct prognosis between the three subsets tested and their corresponding ROC AUCs (Supplemental Table 3).
 The clinical characteristics of patients in this set are presented in Supplemental Table 4.
 The model was evaluated using plasma concentrations of biomarkers on day 0 with and without the addition of the clinical characteristics.
 Table 2 shows the results (correct prognosis and false negatives and positives) of the model building using the selected data subset.
-The correct prognosis was achieved in 83.3% of patients using the day 0 plasma biomarker concentrations in addition to clinical attributes (ROC AUC = .90).
+Correct prognosis was achieved in 83.3% of patients using the day 0 plasma biomarker concentrations in addition to clinical attributes (ROC AUC = 0.90).